Sherlock Holmes pastiches: Print

-Repercussions is a short comic story by Dwight Baldwin and J. M. DeSantis in the literary trade paperback Iconic (Summer 2009) by members of the Comicbook Artists Guild.
-In it, Holmes and Watson are on the trail of the legendary Jack the Ripper.

 Another story which pits Holmes and Watson against Jack the Ripper is Lyndsay Faye's Dust and Shadow (2009).

 In Robert Wilton's 'The Adventure of the Distracted Thane', Holmes investigates the assassination of King Duncan I of Scotland, previously explored by William Shakespeare in Macbeth (which itself, according to this interpretation, featured Dr. Watson).

 For younger readers, Shane Peacock has written The Boy Sherlock Holmes series.
 Andy Lane begun a young adult series of Sherlock Holmes adventures with the publication of Death Cloud in 2010.
 This series is the first authorized series of teenage adventures.
 Alberto López Aroca wrote "El problema de la pequeña cliente", a short story included in the book Nadie lo sabrá nunca (2004), where Sherlock Holmes meets Mary Poppins.

 The Conan Doyle estate commissioned Anthony Horowitz, author of the Alex Rider novels The Power of Five and TV's Foyle's War, to write a new, uniquely authorised Sherlock Holmes novel.
 Published by Orion Books in 2011 under the title The House of Silk, the content and title were a "closely guarded secret" before publication.

 Japanese mystery author Keisuke Matsuoka published Sherlock Holmes: A Scandal in Japan in 2017, exploring the time between Holmes' alleged death at Reichenbach Falls and his reappearance three years later.

+The Hong Kong series The Great Detective Sherlock Holmes includes books written by Lai Ho, using Arthur Conan Doyle's characters, as well as books with stories originally written by Doyle which were modified by Lai Ho.

 TV

-The Granada TV series 1984 – 1994 Sherlock Holmes (Jeremy Brett) Dr. John H. Watson (David Burke) (Edward Hardwicke).
-So far the only film or TV series to accurately feature Sir Arthur Conan Doyle's stories and words.
-Jeremy Brett proved that Doyle's words could be spoken dramatically and as written on film.
-His Sherlock Holmes is still considered definitive by most if not all of the world's Sherlock Holmes Societies.
+John Cleese played Sherlock Holmes opposite Willie Rushton as Dr. Watson in the Comedy Playhouse episode "Elementary, My Dear Watson: The Strange Case of the Dead Solicitors" (aired 18 January 1973 on the BBC).

 The BBC's TV series Sherlock re-imagines Holmes and Watson (played by Benedict Cumberbatch and Martin Freeman) as contemporary figures, with Watson publishing his accounts of Holmes' exploits online.

-The US TV series Elementary features a modern Holmes (Jonny Lee Miller) who lives in the United States, where he is assisted by Dr. Joan Watson (Lucy Liu).
+The American TV series Elementary features a modern Holmes (Jonny Lee Miller) who lives in the United States, where he is assisted by Dr. Joan Watson (Lucy Liu).

 The 2014 NHK puppetry Sherlock Holmes is set in a fictional boarding school "Beeton School" and Holmes and Watson are pupils who live in 221B of Baker House.
 There is no murder and the same characters appear many times.

 HBO Asia's 2018 series Miss Sherlock is set in modern-day Japan, starring Yuko Takeuchi as the titular character, with Shihori Kanjiya as 'Wato'.